wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/elastic_server_rpm.rst

 Install Elastic Stack with RPM packages
 =======================================

-The rpm packages are suitable for installation on Red Hat, CentOS and other RPM-based systems.
+The RPM packages are suitable for installation on Red Hat, CentOS and other RPM-based systems.

 Preparation
 -----------